opendilab/LightTuner/docs/source/tutorials/installation/index.rst

 Installation
 ===================

-DI-toolkit is currently hosted on PyPI.
-It required python >= 3.6.
+LightTuner is currently hosted on PyPI.
+It required python >= 3.7.

-You can simply install DI-toolkit from PyPI with the following command:
+You can simply install LightTuner from PyPI with the following command:

 .. code:: shell

-    pip install DI-toolkit
+    pip install lighttuner

 You can also install with the newest version through GitHub:

 .. code:: shell

-    pip install -U git+https://gitlab.bj.sensetime.com/open-XLab/cell/di-toolkit@main
+    pip install -U git+https://github.com/opendilab/LightTuner@main

 You can check your installation by the following python \
 script: